exonum/exonum-doc/src/advanced/consensus/consensus-spec.md

 - Check the block message

     - The key in the `to` field must match the key of the node.
-    - `propose.prev_hash` of the correspondent `propose` matches the hash of the last committed block.
+    - `propose.prev_hash` of the correspondent `propose` must match the hash of the latest committed block.

 - If the message structure is correct, proceed to check the block contents.

-    - The block height should be equal to the current height of the node.
+    - The block height must be equal to the current height of the node.
-    - The number of `Precommit` messages from different validators should be sufficient to reach consensus.
+    - The number of `Precommit` messages from different validators must be sufficient to reach consensus.
     - All `Precommit` messages must be correct.

 - If the check is successful, then check all transactions in the block for correctness.